Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 8. Structural access

-The philosophical meaning of Omniabase is not to reach absolute reality in one leap.
+The philosophical meaning of OMNIABASE is not to reach absolute reality in one leap.

 Its meaning is narrower and stronger: